 Introduction

-Case Studies: On the Ground in Venezuela
+On the Ground in Venezuela

-In what was once Latin America’s richest nation, over 75% of Venezuelans are living in extreme poverty.
+In what was once Latin America’s wealthiest nation, over 75% of Venezuelans are living in extreme poverty.
 According to a September 2021 report from the National Survey of Living Conditions, created in 2014 to make up for the absence of official data, the percentage of Venezuelans living in extreme poverty rose from 67.7% to 76.6%.
 This is a reversal of the improvement in previous years after the government started cash transfers and relaxed price controls.
-The COVID-19 pandemic has exacerbated the crisis in Venezuela that had already been ongoing for years; before the pandemic, the UN World Food Programme estimated one-third of Venezuelans struggled to get enough food to meet the minimum nutritional requirements.
+The COVID-19 pandemic exacerbated the crisis in Venezuela that had been ongoing for years; before the pandemic, the UN World Food Programme estimated one-third of Venezuelans struggled to get enough food to meet the minimum nutritional requirements.

-The U.S. State Department announced in September 2021 that it was sending $247 million in humanitarian assistance and $89 million in economic and development assistance to aid “Venezuelans in their home country and Venezuelan refugees, migrants, and their host communities in the region.”
-This includes $120 million from the State Department’s Bureau of Population, Refugees and Migration; and $216 million through the U.S. Agency for International Development (USAID), bringing total U.S. humanitarian, economic, development, and health assistance for the Venezuela crisis to more than $1.9 billion since 2017.
-This includes:
+This is in addition to $120 million from the State Department’s Bureau of Population, Refugees and Migration; and $216 million through the U.S. Agency for International Development (USAID), bringing total U.S. humanitarian, economic, development, and health assistance sent for the Venezuela crisis to more than $1.9 billion since 2017.
+This includes

 • Food assistance;